Click the logo for offer details

 The world's only loading guide dedicated completely to the shotgun slug shooter and handloader.
 Learn about the historical development, terminology, and designs of the world's most effective slugs.

 Includes detailed instructions on loading slugs for customized performance.
-Detailed descriptions on roll crimping, Hull Vise, and proper reloader applications to maximize your slug performance.
+In-depth descriptions and tutorials on roll crimping, using the Hull Vise and other tools, and the optimal applications to maximize your slug performance.

 Shipping: Free Shipping on BP Manuals and Brochures.
 Items that do not qualify for free shipping can be added to your order, but they will be charged shipping according to their weight.
 Offer valid for a very limited time within the U.S. only.
 Standard ground shipping only; BPI reserves the right to select carrier.
 Offer cannot be combined with other offers/codes or replacement orders.
 Offer is not retroactive and cannot be applied to prior orders.